JohnMunsch/selfhelp/README.md

 It's not about server apps.
 Although you could use something like this to auto update a server application, I'm not sure you would.
 This is about building cross-platform applications using Node.js which users can easily install and run on their own machines and update just like they do the other apps they run.
 Once you've installed Node.js then installing your application could be made very simple indeed.
 Look below for my instructions for installing and running **selfhelp** to see just how simple.

 The first app I ever ran as a webapp on my machine was the old RSS reader Amphetadesk.
-I no longer run that one but there are a new generation of applications with really nice web based interfaces which run on a user's local machine (for example, SABNZBD, Couch Potato, and Sick Beard).
+I no longer run that one but there are a new generation of applications like SABnzbd+, the Plex Media Server, Couch Potato, and Sick Beard which work well on Mac OS X, Windows, or Linux and your interface to them is through your browser.

 I thought  Node.js offered the best medium for building apps like this that I've seen so I thought I'd see if I could do it and how hard it woud be.

 ## Install and run selfhelp